 You and your family are about to make a big move to a new town or city, and you are afraid that some or all of your family members will be less than thrilled about relocating.
 They may not want to leave their friends or schools, may have emotional ties to the neighborhood, or just be afraid of major changes.
 There are ways and means to make the adjustment less stressful and more adventurous for all.
-One of these is to include them in as many of the moving plans as possible.
-This will help them:
+One of these is to include them in making moving plans.

 Be Prepared